CloudLabs-MOC/CloudLabs-SEED/Cryptography/Public Key Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab.md

 **Step 1: Download a certificate from a real web server.** We use the www.example.org server in this document.
-Students should choose a different web server that has a different certificate than the one used in this document (it should be noted that www.example.comshare the same certificate with http://www.example.org .
+Students should choose a different web server that has a different certificate than the one used in this document (it should be noted that www.example.com share the same certificate with http://www.example.org .
 We can download certificates using browsers or use the following command:
 ```
 $ openssl s_client -connect (http://www.example.org:443) -showcerts